State Design Pattern

 The State and Strategy patterns have nearly identical UML class diagrams—a context delegating to an abstract interface with multiple concrete implementations.
 The difference is entirely in intent:

 • Strategy: The client explicitly selects which algorithm to use.
-There are no automatic transitions between strategies.
+There are no automatic transitions between strategies, and Concrete Strategies are independent of one another.

 A useful heuristic: if the concrete implementations transition between each other based on internal logic, it is State.
 If the client selects the concrete implementation at configuration time, it is Strategy.